kinkdom-org/community/documentation/revolve/commands.md

 ### +reset

 Used by staff members in roleplay rooms to reset the room.
-This command is currently under development.